RCUK Open Access Policy: how to comply

 In April 2013 Research Councils UK (RCUK) introduced a combined policy for open access to funded research outputs: RCUK Policy on Open Access.

 Scope: The policy applies to peer-reviewed research papers, which acknowledge Research Council funding, and which are published in journals or conference proceedings.
-Researchers are expected to check the steps below before submitting an article to a journal (Note there are additional requirements for MRC-funded outputs).
+(Note there are additional requirements for MRC-funded outputs).

 If you need help with any of the information below, Library staff can help you – email Open Access Support